glb96/Alpaga/Wiki_raw/cleaning_averaging_spectra.rst

 .. _averaging_spectra_section:

-To average the *N_iter* spectra and remove the spikes, use the function:
+Once cleaned, the spectra are averaged to obtain a stable signal:

 .. autofunction:: analyze_run.averaging_and_cleaning
    :noindex:

+This function applies the cleaning step to all spectra, then returns the averaged result for each angle.

 .. image:: _static/alpaga_16.jpg
    :width: 400
    :align: center

 ------------------------------
-Towards the gaussian intensity
+Towards the Gaussian intensity
 ------------------------------

-The cleaning and averaging procedure are not very sensitive to the numerical parameters you can set to Alpaga.
-However, it is important to have spectra with small enough acquisition time to make the spike detection easy.
-Moreover, it is important to have an important number of spectra to have well converged averaged spectra.
-To check the (total) time needed to have converged data, we recommend to check your final observable rather than the spectra.
+The procedure is not very sensitive to parameter tuning.
+The key is to record many short spectra so that spikes can be removed and the average converges.

-The :ref:`next section<fitting_procedure_page>` is the fit of this average spectrum to find the intensity of the gaussian.
-Therefore, the input will be the x value (the wave number) and the y averaged one (the spectra value).
+The next step is to fit this averaged spectrum to extract the Gaussian intensity

-:Release: |release|
-:Date: |today|
+(:ref:`see fitting procedure<fitting_procedure_page>`).